The Constitution of the Youngstown State University Student Government Association

-5. All officers receiving a scholarship/stipend must carry no less than twelve (12) semester hours for undergraduate members, and no less than nine (9) semester hours for graduate members each semester receiving the scholarship/stipend, except for his/her last semester.
+5. All officers receiving an hourly wage/stipend must carry no less than twelve (12) semester hours for undergraduate members, and no less than nine (9) semester hours for graduate members each semester receiving the wage/stipend, except for his/her last semester.

 6. The Vice President for Financial Affairs, Vice President for Student Life, Vice President for University Affairs, and Parliamentarian must have completed forty-seven (47) hours of credit, twenty four (24) of which shall be carried at Youngstown State University.